quriosapien/meliorism/blog/technology-and-engineering/frontend-beginner.md

 Instructions -

 - It's recommended to use FrameWork (like [VueJS](https://vuejs.org), [ExpressJS](https://expressjs.com))
+- TODO - Reminder to self to create a full-stack project template
 - Use continous integration and deployment, and hosting tools

   - Integration tools - [Github](https://github.com)